 The COMSOL GUI has a "Geometry Parts" node under the "Global Definitions".
-The pipeline adds part primitives-i.e., the geometry of different pieces of cuff electrodes (e.g., contacts, insulators, cuff fill (e.g., encapsulation tissue, mineral oil, saline), or medium (e.g., surrounding muscle, fat)-as "parts" under "Geometry Parts".
+The pipeline adds part primitives-i.e., the geometry of different pieces of cuff electrodes (e.g., contacts (ASCENT Part Primitives Figure A), insulators (ASCENT Part Primitives Figure B), cuff fill (e.g., encapsulation tissue, mineral oil, saline), or medium (e.g., surrounding muscle, fat)-as "parts" under "Geometry Parts".
 Their resulting volumes (domains), surfaces, and points (used for point current sources) are added to the list of "cumulative selections" which are later used to assign appropriate mesh settings, material properties, and boundary conditions.
+1. Create and label your part.
+Open up examples/parts/sandbox.mph, secondary-click on "Geometry Parts", choose "3D Part".
+Give your part an appropriate label as it will later be used in creating "preset" cuff JSON files and as a flag for the primitive in our Java Part class (src/model/Part.java).